In life, we can hold on to a lot of anger and resentment.

 Step one – Dust off your remote control

 Try to remember that pain is an integral part of life and that you can still appreciate the good while hurting.

 While we typically overly focus on what is wrong in our lives, there is much for which we should be grateful.

-A rude comment by someone in a shop should not outweigh the beauty of a sunrise, or the joy in seeing our child doing something new.
+A rude comment by someone in a store should not outweigh the beauty of a sunrise or the joy in seeing our child doing something new.

 Luskin uses the TV remote as a metaphor for choosing the channel we watch on a day to day basis.
 Rather than remain on the grievance channel, we must regularly tune in to what is right in our lives: love, beauty, and forgiveness.

 A sample of practical actions to help include (modified from Luskin, 2003):

 - At a supermarket, be thankful for the fantastic food available.

 - At a hospital, appreciate your health.